-The FI community starts with a do it yourself attitude, and while admirable, this is not a place for it.
+The FI community starts with a do it yourself attitude, and while admirable, this is probably not the place for it (at least not at first).
 Your UK taxes will be easy as the government does your taxes for you.
 However, you are going to want help filing your tax returns in the US from one of the US expat tax firms out there (there are a few of them out there).

 Maximize your pension contributions

 Fortunately, the United Kingdom does have a tax treaty with the US that covers the UK pension scheme.
 According to Thun Financial Advisors, an American firm that helps Americans abroad with investing:

 Unlike many tax treaties the United States has with foreign countries, the U.S.-UK treaty addresses pensions comprehensively, with rules related to contributions, earnings, and distributions.
 For example, while living in London, an American can deduct, for U.S. tax purposes, contributions to their UK pension plan.
 This deduction is only available while the U.S. taxpayer resides in the United Kingdom.

 So like an American with a 401K/403b at work, you should strive to contribute as much as you can.
 Like the US workplace retirement plans, the government will provide tax relief on what you contribute.
 As in the States, your employer will likely also match a small percentage of your contributions.
 Unlike in the States, savings is mandatory, so you are required to put money into a pension and your employer is required to match, but you control the amounts.
 For most of us in 2018, it should be £40,000 a year contribution limit.
 This pension allowance also carries over if unused for 3 years.

 For those who want to retire early, though, the bad news is that your pension funds are locked away until age 55.
 Also, there is no way to get the money out early like the 72t or Roth IRA ladder as in the States.
 You’ll have to come up with some strategies to deal with a locked in pension like the folks at Millenial Revolution did.